mgmonk/100-days-of-code/log.md

 # 100 Days Of Code - Log
 ### Day 0 - May 5, 2019

 **Today's Progress**: Brushing up on version control with Git.
-Finished the HTML/CSS sections of FreeCodeCamp.
+Finished the Basic HTML/CSS sections of FreeCodeCamp.
 Complete the Intro to CSS section of Colt Steele's Web Developer Boot Camp.

 **Thoughts**: I'm definitely enjoying getting back into working with technology and excited for the next 99 days.
 I had some extra time in my schedule today so I was able to make some substantial progress.